oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

 *These installation instructions were last tested on 22 Feb 2016.
 For more information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.*

+**Note:** Be careful about trying to install Oppia if you have the Python [Anaconda platform](https://www.anaconda.com/) installed.
+We've received a bunch of reports that installation is tricky in that environment (there are lots of small things that get in the way), and that the solution is to use the standard python installation (via e.g. homebrew) instead.

 ## Prerequisites ##

 *The following instructions will install Oppia on your local machine.
 If you would like to run it in a virtual machine instead, we recommend the [Vagrant instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia%28Vagrant%29).*